020 8556 0103 school@downsellprimary.waltham.sch.uk Downsell Road, Leyton, London, E15 2BS

 At Downsell Primary School, we believe that regular and punctual attendance are key elements in promoting children’s learning and attainment.

-The national average school attendance for primary schools is 96%; this is the MINIMUM attendance figure that we, as a school, are expected to achieve by the Government.
+We have a school target of 96% for all pupils, this is the MINIMUM attendance figure that we, as a school, are expected to achieve by the Government.

 Parents have a legal responsibility to ensure their children have an education.